bencheeorg/benchee/README.md

 |> Benchee.Formatters.Console.format
 |> IO.puts
 ```

+This is how the "functional transformation" works here:

+1. Configure general parameters
+2. run n benchmarks with the given parameters gathering raw run times per function
+3. Generate statistics based on the raw run times
+4. Format the statistics in a suitable way
+5. Output the formatted statistics

 This is also part of the official API and allows a more fine grained control.
 Do you just want to have all the raw run times?
 Grab them before `Benchee.statistics`!
 Just want to have the calculated statistics and use your own formatting?
 Grab the result of `Benchee.statistics`!
 Or, maybe you want to write to a file or send an HTTP post to some online service?
 Just replace the `IO.puts`.